nightscout/trio-docs/docs/configuration/settings/features/meal_settings.md

 **Default:** _8 hours_
 **Setting Limits:** _5-12 hours_

-This sets the maximum length of time that Fat and Protein Carb Equivalents (FPUs) will be extended over from a single Fat and/or Protein bolus calcultor entry.
+This sets the maximum length of time that Fat and Protein Carb Equivalents (FPUs) will be extended over from a single Fat and/or Protein bolus calculator entry.

 It is one factor used in combination with the Fat and Protein Delay, Spread Interval, and Fat and Protein Factor to create the FPU entries.